 Copyright & Fair Use

 The University at Buffalo Libraries maintains this website to help its community of users better understand the rights and limitations extended to creators and original materials under U.S. Copyright Law.
 Additionally, this website provides information on the rights of academic users of copyrighted materials for educational purposes.
 Links are provided throughout the site to more expansive resource documents in the area of copyright and fair use.
 Information presented through this web site does not constitute legal counsel.
-Users may also wish to consult the University at Buffalo Digital Millennium Copyright Act website for further information.
+Users may also wish to consult the UB Information Technology's Digital Copyright Compliance website for further information.

 Copyright insures that owners of original materials have exclusive rights (PDF) of ownership and control over the use of that material by others.
 A copyright gives the owner the exclusive right to:

 - make reproductions of the work,

 - license the work for use by others,

 To be covered by copyright, a work must be original and fixed in a concrete/tangible "medium of expression" (Section 102 of the Copyright Law.)
 Protectable works represented in fixed media include, for example: books, articles, artwork, music, theatrical works, dance, software, traditional or electronic correspondence, and materials placed or found on the Internet.
 Performed works are also copyrighted if the live or extemporaneous performance is recorded or documented in a fixed medium such as video or audio recordings.Registering copyrighted works: